Retro-Devils/Mugen-Pi-4/README.md

 *Why didn't controls work for "Mugen 2" ?

-Make sure to change all the mugens ypu adds control and mugen.cfg file.
+Make sure to change all the mugens you add controls in and mugen.cfg file or in game.

 *Why didn't this work on my/pre-made retropie?